kaland313/ControlNet-ReactApp-Template/README.md

    });
    ```

-5. For debugging open the web app in a new tab and use the Console of your browser's Developer tools menu (`Ctrl`+`Shift`+`i` > Console)
+5. For debugging open the web app in a new tab and use the Console of your browser's Developer tools menu (`Ctrl`+`Shift`+`i` > Console).

-6. To display a base64 image returned by the API call `setImageUrl(...)` with it
+6. To display a base64 image returned by the API call `setImageUrl(...)` with it.

 7. Modify the user interface so that it follows your previous UI designs as closely as possible!

-8. Test your solution with multiple drawings and prompts
+8. Test your solution with multiple drawings and prompts!

-9. In codespaces, temporarily [change the port to public](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace#sharing-a-port) – this way, others (teachers) can see it through the link
+9. In codespaces, temporarily [change the port to public](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace#sharing-a-port) – this way, others (teachers) can see it through the link.
+Please write this link into the documentation!

-10. Record a short video of using the web app
+10. Record a short video of using the web app!